dotnet/android/Documentation/guides/building-apps/build-items.md

 ## AndroidJavaLibrary

-Files with a Build action of `AndroidJavaLibrary` are Java Archives ( `.jar` files) which will be included in the final Android package.
+Files with a Build action of `AndroidJavaLibrary` are Java Archives ( `.jar` files) that will be included in the final Android package.

 ## AndroidJavaSource

-Files with a Build action of `AndroidJavaSource` are Java source code which will be included in the final Android package.
+Files with a Build action of `AndroidJavaSource` are Java source code that will be included in the final Android package.

 Starting with .NET 7, all `**\*.java` files within the project directory automatically have a Build action of `AndroidJavaSource`, *and* will be bound prior to the Assembly build.
-This allows C# code to easily use types and members present within the `**\*.java` files.
+Allows C# code to easily use types and members present within the `**\*.java` files.

 Set `%(AndroidJavaSource.Bind)` to False to disable this behavior.